Addicted To The "Dating Chase"?

 If the dating chase is similar to an addiction, going “cold turkey” may be an effective strategy for quitting.
 Deliberately avoiding any romantic entanglements can give you time to assess your behavior and motivations.
 It can also allow your brain’s reward pathways to rewire so that you don’t experience such a strong compulsion to pursue new love.

-You may want to try uninstalling any dating apps, deleting the phone numbers of people with whom you’re flirting, and taking at least a few months to focus on other interests.
+You may want to try uninstalling any dating apps, taking out the phone numbers of people with whom you’re flirting, and taking at least a few months to focus on other interests.

 Reflect on your values